PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Materials and methods

-In this more strict privacy-protection scenario, no source user wants to share his/her raw EEG data with other source users and the target user.
-A central server, without access to the source users' private EEG data, maintains a global model and distributes it to each source user for updates.
-Each source user refines the global model parameters using his/her own EEG data and sends these updates back to the server for aggregation, as illustrated in Fig.~\ref{fig:fig_fsource}.
-Our recently proposed federated learning algorithm~\cite{Jia2024}, which achieves superior performance compared to centralized training, is utilized in this paper.
+Federated source-free transfer instantiates PAT with a global model obtained via federated learning, which serves as the source prior.
+In this more strict scenario, no source user wants to share his/her raw EEG data with other source users and the target user.
+Without access to the source users' private EEG data, a central server maintains a global model and distributes it to each source user for updates.
+Each source user refines the global model parameters using his/her own EEG data and sends these updates back to the server for aggregation, as illustrated in Figure~\ref{fig:frame_our}b.
+FedBS~\cite{Jia2024}, which achieves superior performance compared to centralized training, is utilized in this paper.

+Assume there are $S$ clients, and the $s$-th client has $n_s$ EEG trials and a local classifier $C_s$.
+The global model $C$ is obtained by: